“Prepare the way of the Lord! Make straight in the wasteland a highway for our God!” Isaiah 40:3

 Thank you, Lord.

-On Monday morning many commuters would return to their frenzied ~ furied ~ hurried ~ unaware ~ unreflected lives going to and fro and not know really where they’re going or what they were doing or why.
+On Monday morning many commuters would return to their frenzied ~ furied ~ hurried ~ harried ~unaware ~ unreflected lives going to and fro and not knowing really where they’re going or what they were doing or why.

-Time for a change, dear friend?
+Time for You to change, dear friend?
 Time for a change?